dynatrace-ace/monaco-self-paced-exercises/docs/content/02 Configure Monaco/index.md

     [Optional] The `-e` / `--environment` flag can be used to target a specific environment.
 By default, Monaco will deploy to all environments.

+    [Optional] The `-g` / `--group` flag can be used to target a specific environment groups.

+    For the details, you can visit [monaco deploy command reference](https://www.dynatrace.com/support/help/manage/configuration-as-code/reference/commands#deploy)

       ```bash
       monaco deploy --dry-run manifest.yaml
       ```